 CrowdBot will enable mobile robots to navigate autonomously and assist humans in crowded areas.
 Today’s robots are programmed to stop when a human, or any obstacle is too close, to avoid coming into contact while moving.
 This prevents robots from entering densely frequented areas and performing effectively in these high dynamic environments.
 CrowdBot aims to fill in the gap in knowledge on close interactions between robots and humans during navigation tasks.
 The project considers three realistic scenarios:

-- A semi-autonomous wheelchair that must adapt its trajectory to unexpected movements of people in its vicinity to ensure neither its user nor the pedestrians around it are injured;
+A semi-autonomous wheelchair, or, the standing mobility solution, Qolo, that must adapt its trajectory to unexpected movements of people in its vicinity to ensure neither its user nor the pedestrians around it are injured.

 Through demonstrators and open software components, CrowdBot will show that safe navigation tasks can be achieved within crowds and will facilitate incorporating its results into mobile robots, with significant scientific and industrial impact.
 By extending the robot operation field toward crowded environments, we enable possibilities for new applications, such as robot-assisted crowd traffic management.